 Server vs. client

 So far we dealt mostly with the settings for the CCL configuration when acting as a server.
-This is not that different from the configuration when acting as client.
+The configuration when acting as client is slightly different.

 TLS_FALLBACK_SCSV which is only supported when acting as server.
 So if we want be precise we do not need to add this or other settings of the bit-mask targeting features for servers to the sub-string for the client side configuration.